WojciechChuchro/tower-defence/README.md

 - Node.js
 - npm
+- Java Development Kit (JDK)

 ### Usage

-After cloning the repository, navigate to the project folder.
+After successfully cloning the repository, move to the folder that houses the algorithms.
-To run an individual algorithm file, navigate to the project directory and run

-node <filename.js>
+From there, you can execute individual algorithm files by running the appropriate command.

+#### For Java Algorithms

+Compile the Java file:

+- `javac <filename.java>`

+Run the compiled program:

+-    `java <filename>`

+#### For JavaScript Algorithms

+- `node <filename.js>`

+Note: Replace `<filename>` with the actual filename you want to run.